An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: Application: Surfaces of revolution with edges

 The separation of variables solution to the Laplace-Beltrami problem requires solving the sequence of periodic ODEs in~\eqref{eq:odes} with the usual periodic boundary condition: continuity in the solution and its derivative~\cite{coddington1984,trefethen2018,eastham1973}.
 In order to solve the ODE for each Fourier mode of the Laplace-Beltrami equation, we shall convert it into a second-kind integral equation.
 Doing this will allow us to easily use adaptive high-order quadrature methods to solve it accurately.
 This conversion is applicable to a broad class of periodic ODEs, so we shall present the procedure in a general framework.
 A similar approach for the Laplace-Beltrami problem on smooth surfaces of revolution was used in~\cite{Epstein2019} (using a global trapezoidal discretization scheme); a more general adaptive approach for two-point boundary value problems, coupled with a fast direct solver, was detailed in the widely known work of~\cite{lee1997}.
 To this end, we shall consider a method to solve any ODE on $[0,L]$ of the form:

-where $f$, $p$, and $q$ are known periodic functions in $\Lr$ for some $r>1$.
-The solution $u\in C^1(\Iper)$ will be $L$-periodic.
+where $f$, $p$, and $q$ are known periodic functions in $\Lr$ for some $r>1$ and we are searching for a solution $u\in C^1(\Iper)$.
+The boundary conditions above give that solution is $L$-periodic.
 If $q = 0$, then the solution can only be determined up to an additive constant; in this case, an additional constraint must be imposed to ensure well-posedness of the problem.
 Usually this constraint takes the form of a linear function of~$u$, such as

 We address this special case where~$q= 0$ later on in this section.

 In order to convert the ODE~\eqref{eq:ODE} on~$[0,L]$ into an integral equation on the same interval, first consider the kernel~$\GL$,